-Job hunting can be a tiresome, solitary experience – especially if you’re spending almost all your time on it.
-So when ‘job hunting fatigue’ sets in, it’s easy to lose the will to tailor each application accordingly.
-Here are a few ways to keep motivated in your job searching, so that each application stands out and makes a potential employer want to meet you:-
+Job hunting can be a tiresome, solitary experience for candidates – especially if you’re spending almost all your time on it.
+So, when ‘job hunting fatigue’ sets in, it’s easy to lose the will to tailor each application accordingly.
+Here are a few ways to keep motivated in your job search, so that each application stands out and makes a potential employer want to meet you.

 2) Get out and about

 It’s appealing to conduct all your job search activities from behind your computer screen.
 Although this is a great way to research companies and opportunities, a successful job search usually combines more than one approach.
-It’s important that industry-related professionals meet you, so make a point of attending industry events and start being active in local or voluntary organisations so you get your face known.
+It’s important that industry-related professionals meet you, so make a point of attending industry networking events and start being active in local meet up groups so you get your face known.

 3) Organise your job search

 Set yourself daily and weekly goals, tracking your progress and logging activities.
 As well as making sure you’re avoiding duplicate effort, it’s a psychological boost to know that your job search is moving forward and isn’t just characterised by rejections (or silence).
-The sort of goals that are achievable and helpful are: researching x numbers of companies and people per day or week; mobilising x number of your contacts to find a way in to a company; writing a specific number of targeted, speculative applications; and setting aside enough time to prepare for meetings and interviews.
+The sort of goals that are achievable and helpful are: researching x numbers of companies and people per day or week; mobilising x number of your contacts to find a way into a company; writing a specific number of targeted, speculative applications; and setting aside enough time for interview preparation.

 4) Take time off